Completed in 2020 by Studio Atelier Štěpán, the Internal Landscape Villa in Novy Jicin is a modern reinterpretation of a classical Greek atrium house.

 About Atelier Štěpán

 Atelier Štěpán is an author’s studio whose modern architecture grows on conservative roots.
 It was founded in 1997 by Vanda and Marek Štěpán.
-Since the beginning it´s been dealing with architecture, public space and art, and developing archetypal concept of architecture.
+Since the beginning, it´s been dealing with architecture, public space, and art, and developing the archetypal concept of architecture.
 It is rooted intellectually in Moravian and Austrian region.
 Their work is especially known for sacral architecture.
 This has been recognized several times, proved by the several important awards that it has received.
 Among best known is the Church of Beatified Restituta in Brno Lesná (2020) with a magical rainbow dome, the Church of Holy Spirit in Ostrava (2007) with geometry based on basic shapes, the Church of Holy Spirit in Šumná (2008) as a reference to early Christian buildings, the round shaped Church of St Wenceslas or the area for the Mass of Pope Benedict XVI in Brno (2009).

 Atelier Štěpán currently carries out civil, residential and experimental buildings.
 This year, the Winery Přátelé Pavlova project in Pavlov was completed, and the Conceptual Cloud installation for the Museum of Applied Arts in Brno is nearing completion.
 Recently, the studio was working on the concept of minimalist residential units Freedomky or the refurbishment of Café Fara in Klentnice.
 Marek Štěpán was an external consultant for architecture for the head of the Office of the President of the Republic during the years 2006-2012.
 He is currently head of Sacral Space Laboratory and vice-dean of Faculty of Architecture, Brno University of Technology.
 Atelier Štěpán has won significant awards.